MaterializeInc/materialize/doc/user/content/overview/architecture.md

 ### Creating sources

-When Materialize receives a `CREATE SOURCE...` statement, it connects to some destination to read data.
+When Materialize receives a `CREATE SOURCE...` statement, it connects to some external system to read data.
 You can find more information about how that works in the [Sources](#sources-ingesting-data) section.

 ### Reading data